 *The subtitle of this review is the name of a mission in RDR.

 RDR2 is set in the Wild West at the turn of the 20th century.
-Conspicuously-located revolvers on belt buckles is the standard fashion policy to be expected, and they have a tendency to leap out of their holsters into the hands of hot-heads with amazing speed.
+Conspicuously-located revolvers on belt buckles are the standard fashion policy to be expected, and they have a tendency to leap out of their holsters into the hands of hot-heads with amazing speed.
 Pistols, rifles, shotguns, throwing knives, tomahawks, and dynamite encompass the majority of offensive options in RDR2.
-Blood from stab wounds or gunshots is to be expected, but the game rarely encroaches upon the gratuitous as seen in DOOM or Mortal Kombat.
+Blood from stab wounds or gunshots is common, but the game rarely encroaches upon the gratuitous as seen in DOOM or Mortal Kombat.

 However, there are close-contact and Red Eye situations where a shotgun can be used to reduce a bandit’s head into cherry Jell-O. Additionally, there is one gang whose call sign consists of the macabre.
 Disembodied torsos, heads on pikes, and butchered horses appear near their territories or public locations for the purpose of terrorizing the locals.